Tweening

 Node states get stored on a stack.
 This makes it possible to save more than one

-state by invoking the save
+state by invoking the save method multiple

 times.
-When calling restore
+When calling restore, the node will

 be restored to the most recently saved state by popping the top entry in the